Jimmy Cider

 ADDITIONAL CONTRIBUTIONS TO THE MONTEMAR – Jimmy has been the exact type of guy we want for this group – enjoys golfing, easy to get along with, pays all his stuff in a very timely manner.

-WHAT NEEDS TO HAPPEN IN 2024 – Jimmy should be fully healthy now and his game translates real nice to the wide open layout of Circling Raven.
+WHAT NEEDED TO HAPPEN IN 2024 – Jimmy should be fully healthy now and his game translates real nice to the wide open layout of Circling Raven.
 He’ll be able to bomb it off the tee boxes and really shorten that course during Friday and Saturday’s round.
 Whether or not he can win a jacket in 2024 may come down to his ability to play the shorter and much tighter fairways during Monday’s final round at the resort course.
 He’ll need some better luck this year in the random stuff and if he gets that I expect him to be near the top heading into Monday.

-ODDS TO WIN 36-1
+ODDS TO WIN 27-1

 FUN FACT – Way back in February 2006, Jared Prince, a dude who all you guys from Poulsbo know as one of the best athletes to play football and baseball at North Kitsap, a player who I coached and whom Tobin and Henry caught at least a million touchdowns from, was just beginning his collegiate baseball career for the Washington State Cougars.
 His first series on his way to a freshman all-american campaign was a 4-gamer that took place at Wong Stadium in Hilo, Hawaii.
 JIMMY CRIDER was a senior shortstop for Hawaii Hilo who batted 1st and 2nd in the order.